Lucg/push-plugin-unity/README.md

 ### Registering/Unregistering from Infobip push

-User registration is required to receive push notifications (otherwise, no notification will be received):
+User registration is required to receive push notifications (otherwise, notifications will not  be received):

 	InfobipPush.Register(applicationId, applicationSecret, registrationData)